Joseph-A-F/jf_lib/README.md

 # JF_lib

-A Pure-C library for the purpose of practicing implementing Data Structures and Algorithms, and to store helper functions for future use.
+A Pure-C library for the purpose of providing helper functions for future C projects and to practice implementing Data Structures and Algorithms.